 The whole bike is modded on from what it would have been including Lamborghini logos.
 I managed to get a Campag Record RS crankset with cult ceramic bearings and it is silky smooth – superb.

 What components are you running?

 I built the rest using Campagnolo Record 2015, apparently they have improved the shifting and after a week of sore fingers I finally had the front mech just right.

 How many miles/kilometers do you do a year?

 I ride around 5-6000 miles (8-10,000km) per year.

 My favourite area is riding west Berkshire and Thames valley in the UK.
 I haven’t ridden it much yet but the first real corner tells you everything.
 Carving tight lines, the bike just drops into a corner so quick you have to hold it up.
 Up over the hills and down the Thames valley to Goring it just flys – perfect!

 A Go Pro under the saddle and that’s about all.
 As for the bike it’s perfect for me but you just have to wonder if you should have a spare one…

 Thanks to Chris for sharing his ride with us.
 Got a bike that you walk into the room just to stare at?
 Well how about sharing it with fellow PEZ fans and getting it featured in Readers’ Rigs so we can all stare at it!
-Contact us via the Comment box below, or send us a Readers’ Rigs submission direct to [email protected] and your bike could be featured in all its glory here on the pages of PEZ.
+Send us a Readers’ Rigs submission direct to [email protected] and your bike could be featured in all its glory here on the pages of PEZ.